 I bought all of these records in Berlin!
 These records all came here once from other Socialist Brother States.
 On my sole visit to Prague a couple of years ago I bought a lot of Supraphon 45`s but not a single one with a 4-color sleeve.

-Apart from the beautiful design, the woman on the sleeve does look kind of creepy…
+Apart from the cool design, the woman on the sleeve does look kind of campy…

 THE DADDY-O`S, Got a match?, 1958